A Simple Investigation: Production

 Guest star Dey Young previously appeared in the Star Trek: The Next Generation episode "The Masterpiece Society" and would later appear in the Star Trek: Enterprise episode "Two Days and Two Nights".
 John Durbin previously appeared in the Star Trek: The Next Generation episode "Chain of Command" as the Cardassian Gul Lemec.

 Auberjonois, enjoyed working with Director John Kretchmer and appreciated that the scenes were relatively long for an hour of episodic television.
-He praised his co-star saying "Dey Young was terrific" and his wife that he had a crush on Young.
+He praised his co-star saying "Dey Young was terrific" and told his wife that he had a crush on Young.
 The script described the love scene as Odo morphing around Arissa and her becoming a shimmering figure, but the scene was never realized.
 Not because the effect would have been too expensive but because executive producer Ira Stephen Behr said "no one could convince me it was going to look as beautiful as I imagined" and he did not want to risk it looking awful.